false

 • Computational psychiatry: We use complex systems, prediction, and causal modelling to understand the course of disorders in youth, revealing critical mechanisms and potential intervention points.
 By integrating these computational insights with clinical and neuroscientific data, we aim to develop novel treatment targets and approaches that improve outcomes for young people.

 We are dedicated to transforming our understanding of the causal, pathophysiological mechanisms and major pathways leading to mood disorders in young people, as well as developing and testing novel strategies to improve their clinical (mental and physical) and functional outcomes.
 By studying a broad spectrum of clinical, behavioural, biological, and medical measures as young people move through development and clinical care, we aim to uncover clinical subtypes, pathways, and treatment targets that can transform the way we prevent and manage mental health conditions in young people.
-We collaborate with leaders in genetics, clinical mental health, circadian biology, wearables, molecular diagnostics, and neurobiology from University of Oxford (UK), National Institute of Mental Health (US), Newcastle University (UK), University of California San Diego (US), University of Queensland, Flinders University, and QIMR Berghofer.
+We collaborate with leaders in genetics, clinical mental health, circadian biology, wearables, molecular diagnostics, and neurobiology from University of Oxford (UK), National Institute of Mental Health (US), Newcastle University (UK), University of California San Diego (US), Aarhus University (Denmark), University of Queensland, Monash University, Flinders University, and QIMR Berghofer.

 Our focus and approach:

-• Clinical trials: We test the efficacy and mechanisms of sleep and circadian targeted treatments (e.g., melatonin, digital cognitive behavioural therapy for insomnia) and digitally-enhanced, highly-personalised and measurement-based care (HP&MBC) packages, which we hope will result in novel treatment options for youth with mood disorders, and which may uncover novel treatment-relevant subtypes for stratified treatment approaches.
+• Clinical trials: We test the efficacy and mechanisms of sleep and circadian targeted treatments (e.g., melatonin, digital cognitive behavioural therapy for insomnia) and digitally-enhanced, highly-personalised and measurement-based care (HP&MBC) packages, which we hope will result in novel treatment options for youth with mood disorders, and which may uncover novel treatment-relevant subtypes for new stratified treatment approaches.

 • Genetically-informative community-based cohorts: In collaboration with Australian and international partners we study multiple community-based, longitudinal, genetically-informative studies of children and young people in the peak developmental phase of risk for major mood disorders (ages ~12-25), as well as genetically-informative cohorts with established depressive and bipolar disorders, wherein we examine the etiology, pathways, and clinical and functional outcomes of people with mental disorders, across the lifespan.

-Our research programs
+Our research programs:

-1. Neurobiology Youth Follow-Up Study: This is large, 3-year clinical cohort study combining a range of multidimensional outcome measures (e.g., social and occupational functioning, alcohol and substance misuse, clinical stage) with multi-modal measurement of sleep-wake cycles and circadian rhythms, neurocognitive function, and genetic risk (among others), which are repeated at 6-month, 1-year, 2-year, and 3-year follow-ups.
+1. Neurobiology Youth Follow-Up Study: This is a large clinical cohort study combining a range of multidimensional outcome measures (e.g., social and occupational functioning, alcohol and substance misuse, clinical stage) with multi-modal measurement of sleep-wake cycles and circadian rhythms, neurocognitive function, and genetic risk (among others), which are repeated at 6-month, 1-year, 2-year, and 3-year follow-ups.
 The overarching objectives of the Neurobiology Youth Follow-Up Study are to identify the drivers of illness progression and functional impairment, investigate pathophysiological subtypes and treatment-relevant subtypes, build and test predictive and computational models, and explore the mechanisms of response to specific psychological, behavioural, and medical treatments.

-2. MELODY trial: MELODY is a Wellcome Trust funded randomised controlled trial testing whether exogenous melatonin and digital cognitive behavioural therapy for insomnia (dCBT-I) are effective antidepressant strategies for young adults with depressive or bipolar mood disorders.
+2. MELODY trial: MELODY is a Wellcome Trust funded randomised controlled trial testing whether oral melatonin and digital cognitive behavioural therapy for insomnia (dCBT-I) are effective antidepressant strategies for young adults with depressive or bipolar mood disorders.
 Additionally, other aims are to test whether correction of circadian dysfunction is a mechanism of any antidepressant treatment effects, and whether there are treatment-relevant subgroups that may guide future stratified treatment approaches.

 3. Australian Genetics of Depression Study (AGDS): AGDS is a nationwide, genetically-informative study of over 20,000 Australians with depression.
 The key aims of our work on AGDS are to study the etiology of depression (with a major focus on the contribution of sleep and circadian disturbances), predictors of treatment response, and longitudinal trajectories across the lifespan.